 Mindfulness is the awareness that arises through paying attention, on purpose, in the present moment, non-judgmentally, according to Jon Kabat-Zinn.
 The origins of mindfulness are rooted in Buddhist philosophy and date back around two and a half thousand years.
-The earliest example of a formalized program called Mindfulness-Based Stress Reduction (MBSR) was developed by Kabat-Zinn to assist individuals in managing illness, pain, and stress.1
+The earliest example of a formalized program called Mindfulness-Based Stress Reduction (MBSR) was developed by Kabat-Zinn to assist individuals in managing an illness, pain, and stress.1

 MBSR encompasses practices related to meditation, such as focused breathing, but mindfulness is different from meditation.
 Mindfulness describes a qualitative state of consciousness involving the ability to be fully engaged in the present moment.
 Meditation is the process commonly used to facilitate this state of conscious engagement.
 Studies have found that MBSR improves mood and wellbeing in individuals with cancer as well as healthy adults.2

 In 2010 it was reported that MBSR was used in over 250 hospitals across the country and in many more around the world to assist individuals with managing stress, anxiety, depression, and chronic pain.
 Since 1979, there has been a tremendous amount of research from high ranking institutions such as Harvard, UCLA, Stanford, and UW-Madison providing insight into how MBSR approaches work and how they can change our brains for the better.3